Welcome to our School Council page

 The School Council meets once a fortnight on a Friday.
 Our meetings are quite formal with an agenda and minutes which are displayed on our own notice boards in school.
 School councillors share the views of their class and feedback important information.
 We work to make improvements to the school; we look around for things that could be better and discuss what to do.
 Everyone gets a chance to speak and we vote on the best ideas and then start working on changing things.
 We also think of ways to contribute to our local environment and how we can fundraise.

-Mr Brown and Mrs Russell run the council.
+Mr Brown and Mrs Russell are the teachers who help us to run the council.